Linde (NASDAQ:LIN) Issues Q4 2024 Earnings Guidance

 Linde (NASDAQ:LIN – Get Free Report) issued an update on its fourth quarter 2024 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of 3.860-3.960 for the period, compared to the consensus earnings per share estimate of 4.020.
+The company provided earnings per share (EPS) guidance of 3.860-3.960 for the period, compared to the consensus estimate of 4.020.
 The company issued revenue guidance of -.
 Linde also updated its FY 2024 guidance to 15.400-15.500 EPS.

-Linde (NASDAQ:LIN – Get Free Report) last issued its quarterly earnings results on Thursday, October 31st.
+Linde (NASDAQ:LIN – Get Free Report) last announced its earnings results on Thursday, October 31st.
 The basic materials company reported $3.94 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.89 by $0.05.
-The business had revenue of $8.36 billion during the quarter, compared to analyst estimates of $8.39 billion.
 Linde had a net margin of 19.33% and a return on equity of 18.16%.
-The business’s revenue was up 1.9% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $3.63 earnings per share.
-Equities research analysts anticipate that Linde will post 15.52 earnings per share for the current fiscal year.
+The company had revenue of $8.36 billion during the quarter, compared to analysts’ expectations of $8.39 billion.
+During the same quarter in the previous year, the business posted $3.63 earnings per share.
+The firm’s quarterly revenue was up 1.9% compared to the same quarter last year.
+Analysts predict that Linde will post 15.52 EPS for the current fiscal year.

-A number of analysts have weighed in on the stock.
-Deutsche Bank Aktiengesellschaft increased their target price on shares of Linde from $510.00 to $515.00 and gave the stock a “buy” rating in a report on Friday.
-Barclays raised their target price on shares of Linde from $460.00 to $510.00 and gave the stock an “overweight” rating in a report on Monday, August 5th.
-Citigroup increased their price target on Linde from $470.00 to $480.00 and gave the stock a “neutral” rating in a research report on Friday, July 12th.
-BMO Capital Markets boosted their price objective on Linde from $477.00 to $507.00 and gave the company an “outperform” rating in a research report on Friday.
-Finally, Bank of America increased their target price on Linde from $495.00 to $516.00 and gave the stock a “buy” rating in a research report on Monday, August 5th.
-Six investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $490.75.
+Several analysts recently issued reports on the stock.
+JPMorgan Chase & Co. upped their price target on shares of Linde from $430.00 to $480.00 and gave the company an “overweight” rating in a report on Monday, August 5th.
+Mizuho increased their price objective on shares of Linde from $520.00 to $530.00 and gave the stock an “outperform” rating in a report on Friday.
+UBS Group decreased their price target on Linde from $490.00 to $475.00 and set a “neutral” rating for the company in a research note on Tuesday, July 9th.
+Barclays boosted their target price on Linde from $460.00 to $510.00 and gave the stock an “overweight” rating in a report on Monday, August 5th.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Linde from $510.00 to $515.00 and gave the stock a “buy” rating in a research note on Friday.
+Six equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus target price of $490.75.

-In other Linde news, VP John Panikar sold 10,025 shares of the business’s stock in a transaction dated Tuesday, September 10th.
-The shares were sold at an average price of $462.75, for a total value of $4,639,068.75.
-Following the sale, the vice president now directly owns 17,584 shares in the company, valued at approximately $8,136,996.
-The trade was a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.60% of the stock is currently owned by insiders.
+In other Linde news, VP John Panikar sold 10,025 shares of the stock in a transaction dated Tuesday, September 10th.
+The stock was sold at an average price of $462.75, for a total transaction of $4,639,068.75.
+Following the completion of the transaction, the vice president now owns 17,584 shares in the company, valued at approximately $8,136,996.
+This represents a 0.00 % decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+0.60% of the stock is owned by corporate insiders.

 Linde plc operates as an industrial gas company in the Americas, Europe, the Middle East, Africa, Asia, and South Pacific.
 It offers atmospheric gases, including oxygen, nitrogen, argon, and rare gases; and process gases, such as carbon dioxide, helium, hydrogen, electronic gases, specialty gases, and acetylene.